-As custodian of the United Nations programme on public administration, I would like to share with you some ideas about what a better future might look like and how the transformative power of e-government can help take us there.
+As custodians of the United Nations Programme on Public Administration, I would like to share with you some trends towards an emerging paradigm for public service delivery, particularly in developing countries.
+I would like to briefly outline what a better future might look like and how the transformative power of e-governance can help us get there.